willmtemple/serendipity/README.md

   services and devices with known APIs.

 - modern workflows.
-A user can develop, build, test, and deploy applications&mdash;all in the cloud&mdash;from a browser.
+A user can develop, build, test, and deploy applications from a single interface.

 - functional programming.
 Existing visual programming languages (particularly blocks-based frameworks) made design decisions that leave them broadly